carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 them by the names you choose.
 It's only when you want to share a container that it needs the correct naming format.

-You can rename images using the `docker tag` command.
+You can rename images using the `docker image tag` command.
 For example, imagine someone named Alice has been working on a workflow container and called it `workflow-test` on her own computer.
 She now wants to share it in her `alice` Docker Hub account with the name `workflow-complete` and a tag of `v1`.
-Her `docker tag` command would look like this:
+Her `docker image tag` command would look like this:
 ~~~
-$ docker tag workflow-test alice/workflow-complete:v1
+$ docker image tag workflow-test alice/workflow-complete:v1
 ~~~
 {: .language-bash}

-She could then push the re-named container to Docker Hub, using `docker push alice/workflow-complete:v1`
+She could then push the re-named container to Docker Hub, using `docker image push alice/workflow-complete:v1`

 {% include links.md %}